High-Performing Teams Need Psychological Safety: Here’s How You Can Create It on Your Startup Team

 As a team, you can’t compete with each other; you must never forget that it’s the team vs. the problem.

-When conflict comes up, avoid triggering team members' fight or flight response by asking how a mutually desired outcome could be achieved rather than letting one perspective win over another.
+When conflict comes up, avoid triggering team members' fight or flight response by seeking mutually desired outcomes rather than allowing one perspective to dominate.

 2. Transform blame into curiosity.